-Prerequisite: Passing grade in Video Productions and Video Editing and Stop Action Animation Students enrolled in Advanced Video Productions will participate on production teams to support various school activities, including but not limited to: Daily Announcements, Liturgical Services, Sporting Events, Performing Arts Productions and other projects.
+Grades 10, 11, 12 S638 Advanced Video Productions 639 Advanced Video Productions Full Year Grades 10, 11, 12 1 Credit Prerequisite: Passing grade in Video Productions and Video Editing and Stop Action Animation Students enrolled in Advanced Video Productions will participate on production teams to support various school activities, including but not limited to: Daily Announcements, Liturgical Services, Sporting Events, Performing Arts Productions and other projects.
 Students will be expected to participate in some activities outside normal school hours.
 To accommodate in-school activities and to offset after school activities, a Study Hall will be added to the student's schedule.
 Students taking this course should be motivated independent workers.
 Based on their own interests, students will have the opportunity to expand their knowledge of the concepts learned in the prerequisite courses.
 Students may enroll in this course multiple times.

-S601 Yearbook Design and Production Grades 9,10, 11, 12

-631 Yearbook Design and Production Full Year Grades 9,10, 11, 12

-In this course, you will gain, develop, and master skills in one or multiple areas of the yearbook creation process.
+S601 Yearbook Design and Production Grades 9,10, 11, 12 .5 Credit 631 Yearbook Design and Production Full Year Grades 9,10, 11, 12 1 Credit In this course, you will gain, develop, and master skills in one or multiple areas of the yearbook creation process.
 Students will gain knowledge and hands-on experience in the areas of page design, digital photography, copywriting, marketing, and project planning.
-Beyond developing these individual skills, this class will focus on working towards a single, shared goal: to create the most memorable yearbook Pope Francis Preparatory has ever seen.
+Beyond developing these individual skills, this class will focus on working towards a single, shared goal: to create the most memorable vearbook Pope Francis Preparatory has ever seen.
+Students will utilize their Surface Pro & Digital Camera (DSLR or Smartphone) No prior design skills are necessary.
+Students in this course will work with the Digital Photography Club.
 Students may enroll in this course multiple times.
+Students are encouraged to sign up for the full year course.